Are you looking for the best things to do in Monopoli, Italy for an upcoming trip? Keep reading if so!

 >> Click here to take a walking tour of Monopoli

-The interior of the religious building is mindblowing with plenty of frescos adorned on the walls, some of which depict the raft that floated into the harbor.
+The interior of the religious building is mind-blowing, with plenty of frescoes adorning the walls, some of which depict the raft that floated into the harbor.

-You will also find the Icon of Madonna from the raft in the Cathedral.
-Twice a year there is a festival celebrating the Icon where the locals carry it through the streets in a small wooden boat.
+You will also find the Icon of Madonna on the raft in the cathedral.
+Twice a year, there is a festival celebrating the icon, which the locals carry through the streets in a small wooden boat.

 The Monopoli Cathedral can be found at Largo Cattedrale in Monopoli.